Admissions Checklist for Doctor of Philosophy Degree Programs

-- Submission of Online College of Education Application for Graduate Admission with $50.00 non-refundable application fee.
+- Submission of Online College of Education & Human Development Application for Graduate Admission with $50.00 non-refundable application fee.

 - Two official transcripts from all undergraduate and graduate institutions you have attended, except for GSU.
 Even if you have applied to or attended Georgia State prior to this application, all transcripts must be sent; transcripts received prior to this application are not available for the Graduate Admissions Committee’s use.
 Each transcript must be in a sealed envelope with the university registrar’s signature across the flap.
 All transcripts must be received in order to process your application.
-Transcripts for degrees completed at non-U.S. colleges and universities must include a university course-by-course evaluation from an independent evaluation service — Joseph SILNY, ECE, or WES.
+Transcripts for degrees completed at non-U.S. colleges and universities must include a university course-by-course evaluation from an independent evaluation service — Joseph SILNY, ECEE, or WES.

 - Official Graduate Record Exam (GRE) scores should be sent directly to Georgia State University from the Educational Testing Service.
 Scores should not be more than five years old at the time of application.
 The institution code for Georgia State University is 5251.